 Berlin is the capital of Germany and the largest city in the country, it is also the main center of politics, culture, media, and science.
 Known for its cultural richness, Berlin is home to the world-famous Berlin Opera and Philharmonic Orchestra, while its diverse art scene includes hundreds of galleries, events, and museums, including those on Museum Island, a UNESCO World Heritage Site.

 Despite the destruction it went through during World War II, Berlin today has a lot to offer curious visitors.
 From beautiful historical monuments, places to shop and good nightlife.
-That is why it is the right destination for young people, and by going to Berlin with the Balkan Fun arrangement, you will combine getting to know the history of the city and having a great time.
-Balkan Fun organizes numerous trips for young people, including a trip to Berlin.
+That is why it is the right destination for young people, and by going to Berlin with a fun arrangement, you will combine getting to know the history of the city and having a great time.
+Tourist agencies organize numerous trips for young people, including a trip to Berlin.
 See all trips here.

 Here are the attractions that you must visit in Berlin.

 Nothing says Berlin quite like the Brandenburg Gate (Brandenburger Tor), the city’s main monument for a long time and its response to the Triumphal Arch in Paris.
 Built on the model of the Acropolis in Athens and built during the reign of King Friedrich Wilhelm II in 1791.